shortcuts

 element

 An element is the part of a UI widget that is affected by your shortcut.
-For example, for a slider that has a color picker, you can make a shortcut activate the color picker button element or change the value element of the slider.
+For example, for a slider that has a picker, you can make a shortcut activate the picker button element or change the value element of the slider.
 For a row of tabs (the row is a single widget) you can select which tab element to activate or use your mouse scroll wheel to scroll through the tabs.

 effect